Ueno Zoo

 Located in the heart of Ueno Park, the zoo is the reference for a family outing in this area.
 And even if you are no longer a child, you can still be amazed in front of cute animals, by looking at the tiger’s big claws or the size of the gorilla's paws!

-Anyway, they are so loved that it is not surprising to have a long waiting line to see them, and mostly, the audience can't stop and stare at their enclosure: the line must keep moving.
-There are many people coming for them while they seem not to care at all.
+Anyway, they were so loved that it was not unusual to have a long waiting line to see them, and mostly, the audience couldn't stop and stare at their enclosure: the line had to keep moving.
+Many people came for the animals that did not seem to care at all.
 You might even just see a small black and white piece of fur in the background of the cage.

 The zoo is fully integrated in Ueno Park, one of Tokyo's most popular attractions, which can easily make you busy for hours as it is quite huge and get very crowded when the cherry blossom season reaches its peak.
 A lot of species are waiting for you there.
-Pandas of course, and also a tiger, a lion and its lionesses, a polar bear, gorillas and even penguins for the rarest, not to mention many other ones: more than 450 types of animals live there year-round.
-However, their environment is often criticized; with living space too narrow and a hardly bearable heat in summer.
+A tiger, a lion and its lionesses, a polar bear, gorillas and even penguins for the rarest, not to mention many other ones: more than 450 types of animals live there year-round.
+However, their environment is often criticized; with living spaces too narrow and a hardly bearable heat in summer.